jarviscanada/jarvis_data_eng_HongyiMeng/README.md

 **COBOL Student Management System** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HongyiMeng/tree/master/cobol)]: Created a COBOL student management system.
 The program provides a menu giving the user options to display, add, query, modify and delete student records.
 Additionally the user can generate a report from student data.
 Student data is stored within an indexed VSAM file.

 **Student Management Batch Programs** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HongyiMeng/tree/master/mainframe)]: Wrote COBOL programs and JCL scripts to batch insert, update, and delete students from a DB2 database.
+Used TSO and ISPF to connect to the mainframe interface and manipulate datasets on the machine.
+Learned about the commonly used dataset utilities.

 **Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HongyiMeng/tree/master/python_data_analytics)]: Not Started